It’s never too early to get ready for Christmas. A surefire way to get into the holiday spirit is to set up an Advent calendar.

-For most parts of my life, I had no idea there was such a thing as an advent, what more an advent calendar.
-Later on, I learnt that the advent (the word means “arrival” in Latin) is a countdown to Christmas.
+For most parts of my life, I had no idea there was such a thing as an Advent, what more an Advent calendar.
+Later on, I learned that the Advent (the word means “arrival” in Latin) is a countdown to Christmas.

 3 steps to a DIY Advent Calendar